peterloes/MOMO/README.md

 An efficient system to monitor and control animal behaviour in wildlife as well as in laboratory settings

-- Manipulate over thousands identities
+- Targeted manipulation of 1000 and more individuals
+- Supports a broad range of technical applications like e.g. traps, gates, feeders, lights, cameras
 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods
 -	Applicable world-wide due to its compatibility with different types of radio clock receivers
 -	High observation quality through low disturbance to the animals
-- Supports a broad range of technical applications like e.g. traps, gates, feeders, lights, cameras
 - Supports data-transfer to external devices, such as personal computers

 ![My image](https://github.com/peterloes/MOMO/blob/master/Getting_Started_Tutorial/2_Electronic_board.jpg)